Labour conference: Debt-write off plan for teachers

 Mr Twigg wants to pilot the debt write-off project before the next general election via Labour-run councils.

-But he admitted there was "a lot of work to do" to draw up detailed figures on how much debt would be covered or how many schools would be included.'New deal'
+But he admitted there was "a lot of work to do" to draw up detailed figures on how much debt would be covered or how many schools would be included.

 Teacher numbers have fallen by 10,000 in one year under Education Secretary Michael Gove, he will tell delegates.